eshanis/mm-github-pages-starter/_posts/2020-07-17-HTML-Links-clickable-text-and-pictures.md

 	<a> </a>

-The clickable text or image should be between the opening and closing tags The href, target and title should be inside the opening tag only. href=target link target=blank, in the below examples, means the link will open in a new tab title=the words you type here are what you see when you hover over the clickable words or image
+-The clickable text or image should be between the opening and closing tags -The href, target and title should be inside the opening tag only.

+href=target link

+target=blank, in the below examples, means the link will open in a new tab

+title=the words you type here are what you see when you hover over the clickable words or image